Search

 Graph Representation in the Travelling Salesman Problem – Source

-ACO is also used in edge detection applications.
-The image pixels are considered notes, and the image itself is a map.
+ACO is also useful in edge detection applications.
+We consider the image pixels as notes, and the image itself is a map.
 The swarm agents (ants) are tasked with finding the optimal pixel-wise path that reflects the greatest change in intensity.
 After several iterations, the paths with the highest pheromone level display the edges of the image.

 Bee Colony Optimization